Forensic Science (FORS)

-This course will address novel scientific techniques in crime scene chemistry and crime lab chemistry.
+Students address novel scientific techniques in crime scene chemistry and crime lab chemistry.
 Non-destructive optical methods developed for sensing or identifying physical evidence are particularly emphasized in this course.
-New developments in chromatographic, spectroscopic, and microscopic techniques for the analysis of fibers, hair, gunshot residue, ink, paints, glass, explosives and narcotics will also be explored.
+New developments in chromatographic, spectroscopic, and microscopic techniques for the analysis of fibers, hair, gunshot residue, ink, paints, glass, explosives and narcotics are also explored.

 Prerequisite: FORS 5335 and FORS 5445.

 Students are provided an overview of forensic medicine and forensic pathology pertaining to medicolegal death investigation.
 Students analyze legal issues associated with the practice of forensic medicine.